NY State Approved Indicates the status of NY State approval and if the test is orderable for NY State clients.

 Specimen Type Describes the specimen type needed for testing

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

 Collection Container/Tube: Plain, royal blue-top Vacutainer plastic trace element blood collection tube, catalog #368380 (Supply T184)

 Submission Container/Tube: 7-mL Mayo metal-free, screw-capped, polypropylene vial (Supply T173)

 Specimen Volume: 1 mL

-Additional Information: High concentrations of gadolinium are known to interfere with most metals tests.
-If gadolinium-containing contrast media has been administered, a specimen should not be collected for 48 hours.
+Additional Information: High concentrations of gadolinium and iodine are known to interfere with most metals tests.
+If either gadolinium- or iodine-containing contrast media has been administered, a specimen should not be collected for 96 hours.

 Forms: If not ordering electronically, submit a General Request Form (Supply T239) with the specimen.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.